 Benefits of G100 membership

-The Group of 100 (G100) is a business association and advocacy body representing Chief Financial Officers (CFOs) and senior finance executives of companies from a variety of sectors: ASX listed companies, private companies, education institutions, accounting firms, banking institutions and super funds.
+The Group of 100 (G100) is a business association and advocacy body representing Chief Financial Officers (CFOs) and senior finance executives of companies from a variety of sectors: ASX listed companies, private companies, education institutions, accounting firms, banking institutions and superannuation funds and the key accountancy accreditation bodies.

 Our commitment is highlighted by our three Strategic Pillars represented by the three points of the G100 logo: